Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Introduction

-The synchrotron frequency spectrum is known to fit well by a power-law form $I_{\nu}\propto\nu^{\beta_s}$.
+The synchrotron frequency spectrum is known to \mg{follow} a power-law form $I_{\nu}\propto\nu^{\beta_s}$, $\nu$ being the electromagnetic frequency.
 The spectral index, $\beta_s$, depends on the energy distribution of cosmic ray electrons, $N(E)\propto E^{-p}$, as $\beta_s=-(p+3)/2$~\cite{Rybicki1986}.
 Since the electron distribution shows spatial variations, $\beta_s$ is expected to vary across the sky.
 Moreover, $\beta_s$ is a function of frequency, with the spectra steepening at higher frequency bands due to the ageing of synchrotron sources, synchrotron self-absorption, presence of multiple synchrotron components etc.~\cite{kogut2012}.
 Given the non-linear interactions and fluctuations of the synchrotron emission sources, the spatial fluctuations of the synchrotron intensity are expected to be highly non-Gaussian and anisotropic.
-As a result, the power spectrum which has been used to study the synchrotron maps~\cite{LaPorta2008,Planck2018IV,Martire2022}, cannot fully capture the statistical properties of these emissions.
-The standard non-Gaussianity estimators such as bispectrum, skewness and kurtosis and other $n$-point functions, when used alone, also fail to fully capture these properties due to the lack of a priori knowledge of the true nature of these foreground fields.
-It is a common practice in modeling synchrotron emission to assume that the fluctuations are Gaussian and statistically isotropic at small scales~\cite{Waelkens:2008gp,Thorne2017}.
 Non-Gaussianity of synchrotron fluctuations have been studied using higher order statistical tools such as bispectrum ~\cite{Jung2018,Coulton2019}, skewness-kurtosis \cite{Ben-David:2015b,2019MNRAS.487.5814V} and Minkowski functionals~\cite{Rana:2018oft}.
 These studies have all reported highly non-Gaussian fluctuations at large angular scales and a decrease in the level of non-Gaussianity as we go down to smaller angular scales.
+In tune with this, it is a common practice in modelling synchrotron emission to assume that small-scale fluctuations are Gaussian and statistically isotropic~\cite{Waelkens:2008gp,Thorne2017}.
+It is then very important to quantify the scale at which this assumption becomes valid.

+Due to the non-Gaussian nature, the power spectrum, which has been used to study the synchrotron maps~\cite{LaPorta2008,Planck2018IV,Martire2022}, cannot fully capture the statistical properties of these emissions.
+Therefore, there is a strong need to employ methods that capture information beyond the two-point function.
+The standard non-Gaussianity estimators such as bispectrum, skewness and kurtosis and other $n$-point functions, when used alone, also fail to fully capture these properties due to lack of a priori knowledge of the true nature of these foreground fields.
+Morphological descriptors such as Minkowski functionals and tensors are well suited to study the statistical features of synchrotron radiation and other foreground components since they are non-local, contain information of all orders of $n$-point functions and are not biased towards any particular type of non-Gaussianity (see e.g. Chingangbam \& Park \cite{Chingangbam:2013}).